Here’s what you need

 - Personal gear or clothing for the trek is not provided but is available to rent.

-Expect daytime temperatures in the 50s and 60s - sometimes lower at higher elevations.
-As nights are short due to extended daylight hours, the nighttime temperature does not typically drop lower than about 40 degrees but you should be prepared for temperatures as low as freezing.
+Expect daytime temperatures in the 60s and 70s - sometimes lower at higher elevations.
+You should be prepared for temperatures as low as freezing at night.

 This trip does not require technical climbing skills or experience.
 It does, however, require a moderate level of physical fitness.
 We strongly encourage our hikers to experience hiking on rugged trails, particularly up and down steep hills, while carrying weight.
 The difference in difficulty while carrying the weight of a fully loaded backpack can sometimes come as a surprise to hikers, so you are encouraged to try challenging day hikes.